 Getting to the Gilis

-We loved good snorkeling off the beach, stunning sunsets, island vibe thanks to no traffic and eating on the beach with our feet in the sand.
+We loved good snorkelling off the beach, stunning sunsets and island vibes thanks to no traffic and eating on the beach with our feet in the sand.

 However, the fact that the island was overflowing with people and tourism has obviously been developed without much regard to sustainability (plastic rubbish covered pretty much every inch of the island outside the paths) cast a shadow to our visit.